 February 5, 2019

 Health Net Federal Services, LLC (HNFS) stopped accepting faxed medical records effective January 1, 2019 and deactivated their medical documentation fax line.
 Community providers must now send relevant medical records to the referring VA Medical Center.
-For more information, view the Medical Documentation Update on the HNFS website or call the HNFS Provider Service Line.
+For more information, view the Patient-Centered Community Care (PCCC) and Veterans Choice Program (VCP) Provider News articles on the HNFS website or call the HNFS Provider Service Line.

 HNFS Provider Service Line: 844-728-1914